How Issue Stance Scores Work

 The Issue Taxonomy

-The system uses 84 canonical policy issues organized under 25 topic categories.
+Bills are scored against a canonical list of 84 policy issues organized under 25 topics.
 Each issue is a directional action phrase:

-Top 12 of 25 topics by number of canonical issues.
-Total: 84 issues.
+Top 12 of 20 display topics by number of mapped issues.

 How Bills Are Scored

-Each bill is analyzed to identify 1 to 5 relevant policy issues from the canonical list.
+Each bill is analyzed by Claude Haiku to identify 1 to 5 relevant policy issues — drawn from the canonical list, or proposed anew when nothing fits.
 For each identified issue, two values are assigned:

 - Stance (-1.0 to +1.0): What a Yea vote on this bill means for this issue.
-Positive = supports the action, negative = opposes it.
+Positive means the bill supports the action, negative means it opposes it.

 - Relevance (0.0 to 1.0): How central this issue is to the bill.
 A bill primarily about property taxes would have high relevance for tax issues and lower relevance for tangentially related issues.